 Applying to medical school is like starting a new relationship

 Student life at a medical university with a high staff-to-student ratio

 University of Nebraska Medical Center: learning in the lab and on the ward

 What do people who study medicine do after graduation?

 There are a lot of options open to students studying medicine after they graduate.
-Few medical graduates find themselves looking for work for long since employment rates are higher than 90 per cent for medical graduates.
+Few medical graduates find themselves looking for work for long since employment rates are high for medical graduates.